mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 But right before he died, he really screamed.
 He really screamed, with a big voice.
 No one knew what to do, because there is death.
 He screamed.

-And then, when I visited there, he immediately grabbed me, held me here, and said, "I don't want to die!"
+And then, when I visited there, he immediately grabbed me, held me here, and he said, "I don't want to die!"

-It was his last [scene?].
+It was his last scene.
 At the conclusion, he had for so long persisted in his egoistic sense, in order to see his purpose, the purpose of his life.
 That was concluded.

 This is very common.
 Very common.